mstksg/inCode/copy/entries/functor-combinatorpedia.md

 programs from the "running" of them.[^comparisons]  However, the main difference is that here we focus not just on products and sums, but many different varied and multi-purpose combinators --- a "zoo" of combinators.
 The fixed point is *not* the end goal.
+The actual ADT data types *themselves* are the goal.

 [^comparisons]: On the surface, this functor combinator design pattern might
     look like it fills a similar space to effects systems and libraries like